deavid/bjsonrpc/doc/source/quickstart.rst

     ::> hello, john!.
     ::> hello, arnold!.

+That is! you have a working server and client rpc.
 Refer to the tutorial for more information.